Till Death (film)

 Till Death is a 2021 American thriller film directed by S.K.
 Dale in his directorial debut, from a screenplay by Jason Carvey.
 It stars Megan Fox, Callan Mulvey, Eoin Macken, Aml Ameen, and Jack Roth.

 Till Death was released in the United States by Screen Media Films in a limited number of theaters on July 2, 2021, and was simultaneously released on video on demand.
 The film received generally favorable reviews, with highlights to Fox's performance and Dale's direction.

+The title is a reference to the well-known phrase "Till death do us part"; a phrase often included in Christian wedding vows.

 Plot

-Emma is unhappily married to her cold, controlling husband Mark, who works as a criminal attorney.
+Emma is unhappily married to her cold and controlling husband, Mark, who works as a criminal attorney.
 After ending her affair with Tom, a partner at her husband's firm, Emma goes out with Mark to celebrate their anniversary.
-Mark surprises Emma with a necklace made of steel, then drives her to a secluded lake house that they used to visit early in their relationship.
-That evening, Mark apologizes for his past behavior and they make love.
+Mark surprises Emma with a necklace made of steel and drives her to a secluded lake house, which they used to visit early in their relationship.
+That evening, Mark apologizes for his past behavior, and they make love.

 The next morning, Emma wakes to find herself handcuffed to Mark, who abruptly commits suicide by shooting himself in the head.
 Forced to drag his corpse everywhere she goes, Emma discovers that Mark destroyed her phone and removed every sharp item from the house.
 She eventually finds the keys to their SUV and reaches the garage.
-When she starts the vehicle, the radio plays a taunting message from Mark, revealing he knew of her affair with Tom.
-The SUV then dies due to the gas having been siphoned out by Mark the night before.
+When she tries to start the vehicle, the engine won't turn over, and she sees that Mark has siphoned out the gas tank.
+The car's audio plays a taunting message from Mark that reveals that he knew of her affair with Tom.

 Hours later, Tom arrives at the lake house.
 He tells Emma that he was summoned by texts from her phone and that Mark was facing disbarment for illegal activities at his practice.
 They both realize that Mark sent the messages to lure Tom just as a mysterious truck is seen approaching the house.
 Emma hides while Tom greets a man named Jimmy from the truck.
-Jimmy says he's there to fix the plumbing and refuses to leave despite Tom's attempts to disuade him.
-Jimmy's brother, Bobby, then gets out of the truck and stabs Tom to death.
-It's revealed Bobby was a stalker who once attacked Emma and just got out of prison after serving 10 years.
+Jimmy says that he is there to fix the plumbing and refuses to leave, despite Tom's attempts to dissuade him.
+Jimmy's brother, Bobby, gets out of the truck and stabs Tom to death.
+It is revealed that Bobby was a stalker who once attacked Emma and just got out of prison after he served 10 years.

 Emma manages to evade the men and makes it to the boat shed.
 She uses an anchor to cut herself free from Mark's corpse and hides just as the men enter the shed.
-Emma overhears them revealing Mark hired them to kill her and that they must find the diamonds they were promised.
+Emma overhears them reveal that Mark hired them to kill her and that they must find the diamonds that they were promised.
 Bobby suspects the diamonds are in the bedroom safe, which requires Mark's fingerprints and a code that Emma would know.